ebruchez/ebruchez.github.io/pages/typewriter-collection-ibm.md

 - __Electronic typewriters:__ Machines using electronics include machines in the Selectric family, such as the MT/SC, the Mag Card and Mag Card II families, but also the Electronic Typewriter family, which did not have the Selectric name.
 - __Wheelwriter:__ The Wheelwriter family features a daisy wheel.
 This said, I don't own a Wheelwriter yet!

-This page presents my collection of 26 IBM typewriters as of April 2025 (excluding a couple of parts machines), covering almost 45 years of history.
+This page presents my collection of 28 IBM typewriters as of May 2025 (excluding a couple of parts machines), covering almost 45 years of history.
 The collection includes uncommon machines, as well as the rare, and possibly unique, IBM MT/SC system.
 For more, read [The IBM Magnetic Tape Selectric Composer - Part 1](/posts/ibm-mt-sc-1/).

 ## The collection